 Red blood cells (Erythrocytes)

-RBCs are the biconcave cells; also known as erythrocytes.
+RBCs are biconcave cells without nucleus in humans; also known as erythrocytes.
 RBCs contain the iron-rich protein called haemoglobin; give blood its red colour.
-RBCs are the most copious blood cell produced in bone marrows.
+RBCs are the most copious blood cells produced in bone marrows.
 Their main function is to transport oxygen from and to various tissues and organs.

 White blood cells (Leucocytes)

-Leucocytes are the colourless blood cells.
+Leucocytes are colourless blood cells.
 They are colourless because it is devoid of haemoglobin.
-They further classified as granulocytes and agranulocytes.
+They are further classified as granulocytes and agranulocytes.
 WBCs mainly contribute to immunity and defence mechanism.